We're putting sustainability at the centre of everything we do at UAL.

 Environmental auditing and management

 UAL’s Environmental Management Systems (EMS) are ISO14001 accredited.
-We have a system dedicated to Sustainable Learning, Teaching, and research, while the scope of the University's management system for Business Operations can be found in the ISO14001 Aspects Diagram (PDF 158KB) along with the ISO4001 certificate (PDF 116KB).
+We have a system dedicated to Sustainable Learning, Teaching, and research, while the scope of the University's management system for Business Operations (PDF 230KB) can be found in the ISO14001 Aspects Diagram (PDF 158KB) along with the ISO4001 certificate (PDF 116KB).

 The aspects, also known as key performance indicators (KPIs) are audited at each site annually.
 This allows the university to manage its environmental responsibilities in a systematic manner.
 The EMS helps the University to achieve its intended outcomes which are: